 Ultimately, the project wants to help people out of hardship, or prevent them from going into hardship and poverty, by creating a digital financial solution that improves access to existing products and services, including a national reach of Financial Mentors.

-Want to keep hearing more about the Lighting Lab GovTech Accelerator?
+Want to keep hearing more about the Lightning Lab GovTech Accelerator?
 Stay up-to-date by signing up here.